MaxLap/activerecord_where_assoc/README.md

 NOTE: this gem is in active development:

-* Expect it to be complete somewhere in August 2017.
+* Expect it to be complete somewhere in April 2018.
 * Until it is complete, the gem won't be published on rubygems.
-* Some of the docs you see might be for features that haven't been coded/tested yet.

 This gem provides powerful methods to give you the power of SQL's EXISTS: